YouTube cofounder Steve Chen’s foodie livestream network Nom.com has shut down

 Nom.com made a splashy public debut when it opened to the public in March 2016.
 Chen served as chief technical officer while Vijay Karunamurthy, formerly an engineering lead for YouTube, was CEO.

-The idea was to let professional and amateur chefs and foodies create their own food-related livestreaming channels in much the way Twitch has enabled video gamers to broadcast themselves.
+The idea was to let professional and amateur chefs and foodies create their own food-related livestreaming channels, in much the way Twitch has enabled video gamers to broadcast themselves.

 The company had raised $4.7 million from a range of investors, including Gangnam Style’s PSY and Oscar-winning actor Jared Leto.